JohnMBrandt/JohnMBrandt.github.io/_blog/sentence-similarity.md

 evaluation.
 Previous approaches used heavily feature engineered data learned specifically for the task.
 Skip-thoughts uses no feature engineering and is a general embedding, but performs on-par with the more complicated models.
-Figure \[fig:skip-thoughts-sr\] shows example sentence pairs and compares the predicted and ground truth relatedness.
+Figure 7 shows example sentence pairs and compares the predicted and ground truth relatedness.
 Skip-thoughts performs well on many challenging cases, identifying differences due to negation, changing direct and indirect objects, and